2019 rates: $1,290. Full tuition must be received by April 5, 2019.

 Newman is conveniently located about two blocks away from the St. Charles Avenue Streetcar Line.The streetcar runs from downtown at Canal St., down St. Charles Avenue, and to the intersection of Carrollton and Claiborne Avenues.

-To be announced.
-Previous productions have included; Thoroughly Modern Millie, Jr., Into The Woods, Jr., Little Mermaid, Jr., and Music Man, Jr.
+Summer 2019's production is t.b.d..
+Previous productions have included Beauty and the Beast, Jr., Thoroughly Modern Millie, Jr., Into The Woods, Jr., Little Mermaid, Jr., and Music Man, Jr.

 No, students are expected to be dropped off and picked up promptly or to have other arrangements in place.